dastrong/Portfolio/content/pages/about.md

 img_file: "/v1635041038/Portfolio/about_me.jpg"

 ---
-My name is Daniel Strong and I’m a full-stack JavaScript developer.
-I was born on Vancouver Island, Canada, but have been living abroad for the past five years.
+Daniel is a passionate, full-stack developer.

-Currently, I live in South Korea, but I’m looking to transition for the right opportunity to transition full time into web development (wherever that may be).
+Originally born near Vancouver, Canada, he has been living abroad for the past six years.
+Presently, he resides in South Korea, but he is actively looking for the right opportunity for his transition back to Canada in early 2022.

-My stack is any, and everything JavaScript.
+His tech stack is anything JavaScript.
 If your company uses it, perfect!
-If not, I’m 100% willing and able to learn new languages and/or frameworks.
-If you think I’d bring value to your company, please message me.
+If not, he's 100% willing and able to learn new languages.
+If you think he would bring value to your company, get in touch now.

-If you’re still not sold, check out some of my past work or read some of my poor written, but hopefully informative blog posts here.
+If you’re not sold yet, check out some blog posts or past work to learn more about him.